 Better, Cheaper, Faster

 The mantra of better, cheaper, faster is not limited to the developing world.
-Knowinnovation works with universities and organizations that are confronted with major budget cuts and austerity measures.
-We’re asking ourselves how can we help them achieve the innovation they seek despite their constraints?
+Knowinnovation works with universities and funding organizations that are often confronted with major budget cuts and austerity measures.
+We ask ourselves how can we help them achieve the innovation they seek despite their constraints?
 One area we’re putting a lot of energy: developing our virtual innovation lab so people can experience the multi-disciplinary, multi-institutional methods of our workshops, but without the time and carbon costs of traveling and being away from other responsibilities.

 Even thinking about scenarios where we have the resources to innovate, might we push the envelope voluntarily toward resource management?
 What if we impose a constraint that doesn’t exist?
 Could we come up with a more sustainable solution if we pretended we had to?